microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

 For this demo, we will need a VSTS project with the correct code base and a build and release pipeline.

 ### Task 1: Create demo project in VSTS and import the code
-This demo works best if you create your own private VSTS build/release agent.
-The following steps describe how to create and configure your private agent in an azure VM.

 1. Browse to your VSTS account and click New Project